dlean06/improved-pizza/project-notes.md

 Initial notes for the project.
-"This is an update from main."git add project-notes.md
+"This is an update from main."